vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/01_intro/README.md

 The strengths of the HULL based approach are:

-- having less work when creating or maintaing a larger number of Helm charts since HULL based charts reduce the boilerplating of template files close to a minimum.
-Only model what you need to model explicitly saves time and effort in chart creation.
+- having less work when creating or maintaing a larger number of Helm charts since HULL based charts reduce the 'boilerplating' of template files to a minimum.
+Only explicitly model what you actually want or need to model explicitly saves time and effort in chart creation.

 - giving the chart users the full flexibility to configure all aspects of any Kubernetes objects right away without having to patch an existing Helm chart.

 - providing convenience features that simplify common tasks in the context of Helm chart creation.
 Automatic creation of extensive metadata is done without additional effort and including external files is done within a few lines of configuration.

 So whenever you either maintain many not overly complex Helm charts and want to have a fully flexible, maintanable, documented and common interface to all of them, HULL may be the right choice for you.

-If on the other hand you manage a single or small number of Helm chart(s) for your company to be deployed to a limited number of environments you might not benefit as much from building charts around HULL though because the benefit pays of when you scale chart creation.
+If on the other hand you manage a single or small number of Helm chart(s) for your company to be deployed to a limited number of environments you might not benefit as much from building charts around HULL though because the benefit pays of when you have to scale the chart creation process.

 ## Wrap Up
 Thanks for reading and hoping this sparked your interest.
-If you'd like to please proceed with the tutorial on chart building with HULL where the most popular `ingress-nginx` Helm chart is being 'reinterpreted' using HULL to showcase its applicability to real life use cases!
+If you'd like to please proceed with the tutorial on chart building with HULL where the popular [`kubernetes-dashboard` Helm chart](https://artifacthub.io/packages/helm/k8s-dashboard/kubernetes-dashboard) is being 'reinterpreted' using HULL to showcase its applicability to real life use cases!